in-depth phil. of sci.

 Gone will be the days of clunking and whirring contraptions, giant revolving portals and fizzling globes of energy.
 H. G. Wells and his beloved "Time Machine" must now give way to a more modern approach, where lab coats and clinical sterility might one day whiz a comatose guinea-pig back to Time's Square and 1984, with no ill-effect on the cosmos, and no time continuum paradox.

-Alternatively, just assuming that physics catches up, we may actually have the wherewithal in the next few decades to create Time Travel.
-Not with a Worm Hole, but a White Hole, capable of reversing our speed through the universe to zero velocity.
+Alternatively, just assuming that physics catches up, we may actually have the wherewithal in the next century or so to create the means for Time Travel.
+Not with a wormhole or a black hole, but a White Hole, capable of reversing our speed through the universe to zero velocity.
 Then instant re-emergence - at the speed of light - anywhere we choose and at any time.

 ** A Gift idea Free ebook **